Zhou Xiaochuan

 Zhou previously served as vice governor of the People's Bank of China, director of the State Administration of Foreign Exchange, governor of China Construction Bank, and chairman of the China Securities Regulatory Commission.
 He retired in 2018.

 Early life and education

 Born in Yixing, Jiangsu province, he was the son of Zhou Jiannan and Yang Weizhe (杨维哲).
-The elder Zhou was the head of Electric and Industrial Bureau of the North East district in 1949.
-He later became Vice Minister of First Department of Machinery Development in 1961.
+The elder Zhou was the head of the Electric and Industrial Bureau of the North East district in 1949.
+He later became Vice Minister of the First Department of Machinery Development in 1961.
 During the Cultural Revolution, Zhou Xiaochuan joined the Production and Construction Corps in Heilongjiang province while his father was persecuted.

 Zhou Xiaochuan graduated from Beijing Institute of Chemical Technology (now Beijing University of Chemical Technology) in 1975 and received a Ph.D. degree in Automation and Systems Engineering from Tsinghua University in 1985.
 From 1987 to 1988, he was a visiting scholar at the University of California, Santa Cruz, US.